rjiosum/PSR-3-Logger/README.md

  - To run to application use `php`:
     ```bash
     $ php index.php
     ```
     If `php` command not working in your terminal/command line, then you might need to add it to your environment Path.
+ - Check storage/log directory to find the generated log file.